 - Anti-Iraq War project of the Tides Foundation

-IPF was active only from September to November 2002, during which time it granted almost $500,000 to some 35 separate anti-war and leftist organizations, including: Anti-War Room; Black Voices for Peace; the Center for International Policy; Democracy Now!; the Education for Peace in Iraq Center; the Friends Committee on National Legislation; Global Exchange; Independent Media Institute; Ramsey Clark’s International Action Center, which sponsors International ANSWER; MoveOn.Org; the National Council of Churches; the Pacifica Foundation; Physicians for Social Responsibility; TrueMajority; the War Resisters League; and Women’s Action for New Directions.
+Between September and November of 2002, IPF awarded almost $500,000 in grants to some 35 separate leftwing organizations that opposed a U.S. invasion, including: Anti-War Room, Black Voices for Peace, the Center for International Policy, Democracy Now!, the Education for Peace in Iraq Center, the Friends Committee on National Legislation, Global Exchange, the Independent Media Institute, Ramsey Clark’s International Action Center, MoveOn.org, the National Council of Churches, the Pacifica Foundation, Physicians for Social Responsibility, TrueMajority, the War Resisters League, and Women’s Action for New Directions.

 IPF continued its antiwar activities, albeit with reduced intensity, even in the aftermath of the U.S. incursion into Iraq.
 The project remained operational until at least early 2006, at which time it was exhorting "peace supporters" to "articulate a credible policy proposal for a responsible and prompt exit from Iraq."